AusClimateService/qqscale/docs/example_acs.md

 > runs the `make` command for sequential 30-year windows in 10-year increments
 > from 1960 to 2100.
 >
-> For example, on this case we would run the following to process
+> For example, in this case we would run the following to process
 > the entire 1960-2100 timeseries:
 > ```
 > bash bias_correct_timeseries.sh tasmin BOM-BARPA-R CMCC-CMCC-ESM2